Le Lamentin

 Le Lamentin ([lə lamɑ̃tɛ̃]; Lanmanten; lit.
 'The Manatee') is a city and town, located in the French overseas department and region of Martinique.
-With its 62,32 km2, it is the town with the largest area of Martinique.
-Le Lamentin, with near to 40 000 inhabitants, is the second most populated town of Martinique, after Fort-de-France.
+With its area of 62.32 km2, it is the town with the largest area in Martinique.
+Le Lamentin, with close to 40,000 inhabitants, is the second most populated town of Martinique, after Fort-de-France.
 It is also the first industrial town and the heart of the island's economy.

 Geography

 The town, incorporated in the region of Fort-de-France, is located in the center of the island of Martinique.
 Originally a giant swamp land and mangrove region, it is now a riparian town, located by the sea in the Bay of Fort-de-France and crossed by the island's longest river (36 km): the Lézarde.